Am I Being Unreasonable?: Production

 Filming took place in 2021 at The Bottle Yard Studios in Bristol and on location in Gloucestershire.

 A second series was commissioned by the BBC in October 2022.
+Filming on the second series took place in October 2024.
+Guest appearances in series two include Chelsea Peretti, Tom Davis, Denise Black, Jamali Maddix, Kojey Radical and Charlie Cooper.

 Broadcast

 The show was first broadcast on BBC One on 23 September 2022, with all episodes being made available in the UK on the BBC iPlayer on the same day.
 BBC Studios have international distribution rights.
 The series was originally meant to begin a week earlier, but was delayed, as were many other scheduled programmes, because of the death of Queen Elizabeth II and the resulting period of mourning.

-The series will debut in the United States on Hulu, Internationally on Disney+ via Star and the latin america on Star+ on 11 April 2023.
+The series premiered in the United States on Hulu on 11 April 2023.

-Accolades
+The second series premiered in the UK on 5 February 2025 on BBC One and BBC iPlayer.

+Future

+As of May 2025, the BBC has yet to confirm whether or not a third series will be commissioned.

+However, co-creator Selin Hizli told Radio Times “Daisy and I are kind of getting together and talking about ideas, but it's one of those shows that you feel like you need to have a little bit of a decompression, because it's so mad and it's quite intense.”

+Awards

 On 9 January 2023 the show received a nomination at the Comedy.co.uk Awards 2022 in the Best Comedy Drama Series category.
 On 23 January 2023 Cooper received a nomination for Outstanding Comedy Actress at the National Comedy Awards 2023, while Rush received a breakthrough award.

-Rush was nominated for the Breakthrough Award, and Comedy Performance (Male) Award, for Am I Being Unreasonable? at the Royal Television Society Programme Awards in March 2023.
-The show itself was nominated for the Comedy Drama Award, and Cooper for Comedy Performance (Female), at the same ceremony.
+On 29 March 2023 the series won three awards at the Royal Television Society Programme Awards.
+Lenny Rush won the Breakthrough Award, and Performance (Male) Award, and Daisy May Cooper won the Comedy Performance (Female).
+The show itself was nominated for the Comedy Drama Award at the same ceremony.

+Cooper was nominated for best female performance in a comedy programme, Rush for best male performance in a comedy programme, and the programme for best scripted comedy at the British Academy Television Awards, announced on 22 March 2023.

+Jamie Pearson and Helena Evans were nominated in the Best Editing - Entertainment and Comedy category at the 2023 Royal Television Society Craft & Design Awards.